Sr-carehive-app/SR-Carehive/README.md

-# SR CareHive Pvt.
-Ltd.
-<a href="https://www.srcarehive.com" alt="">👉🏻 SR CareHive </a>
+# care12

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Flutter application for the SERECHI healthcare platform.

 A few resources to get you started if this is your first Flutter project: